We all have a part to play in ending domestic abuse and violence. Here are a few ways you can get involved:

 Throughout the year, you will find opportunities in your community to shine a spotlight on domestic abuse and violence.
 Attend a vigil, walk a 5K, write a letter to the editor, or Take Back the Night.
 By showing up, you send the signal that your community will not condone abuse.

-Connect via social media to find out what is happening in your local area.
+Follow your local DV programs on social media to find out what is happening in your area.
 Share that news with your followers.
 Public displays of support and compassion can provide hope for people living through abuse and send a message of accountability to people who choose to use abusive behaviors.

-Too often, after a domestic violence homicide, we hear that people around the couple knew something was not right but didn’t know how or if to interfere in “private family affairs.”
-If you notice someone indicating, with their words or their actions, that they believe they have the right to control their partner, talk with them.
-Do what you can safely do to interrupt the system of beliefs that fuels abuse.
+Too often after a domestic violence homicide, we hear that people around the couple knew something was not right but didn’t know how or if to interfere in “private family affairs.”
+If you notice someone indicating, with their words or their actions, that they believe they have the right to control their partner, talk with them and tell them why you are concerned.

 Find a safe, private time to check in with their partner.
-Be consistently supportive, and offer the number to the local Domestic Violence Resource Center.
-If you are not sure how to approach the situation, call the helpline, and an advocate can help you figure out how you can help.
+Be patient, supportive and nonjudgmental, and offer the number to the local Domestic Violence Resource Center.
+If you are not sure how to approach the situation, call the helpline yourself and an advocate can help you figure out what to do.